What if delivery meant actually delivered?

-I was the founding designer for Amazon Key, where I helped define the app’s information architecture and design the end-to-end delivery experience.
+Founding designer for Amazon Key.
+Defined the app's IA and designed the end-to-end in-home delivery experience.

 ROLE